mff-uk/dataspecer/content/en/docs/projects/genapp.md

     - `"redirect"` -- generates a transition, which is triggered automatically after a condition is met (e.g. when create capability finishes successfully, a redirect to list capability is triggered).
     - `"aggregation"` -- __NOTE:__ This type of edge transition is not supported in the current version of Genapp tool.

+The specification of application graph edges is further refined by the meaning / usefulness of a transition in the generated prototype.
+For example, a transition from an aggregate creation node to the same aggregate edit node is not really meaningful as the instance has not even been created yet.
+For an aggregate, we therefore define the set of supported edges, which are meaningful for the end user.
+Only these edges are allowed to be generated.
+Please refer to the table below to find out the allowed transitions between different nodes.
+Rows should be interpreted as source nodes, whereas columns as target nodes.
+In this table:
+- the ✅ symbol indicates a "transition" edge type is allowed between the nodes with given capabilities,
+- the ↪️ symbol indicates a "redirect" edge type is allowed between the nodes with given capabilities,
+- the ❌ symbol indicates that the transition is typically not meaningful for the end user, and is not allowed

+{{% tutorial-image "images/projects/genapp/allowed-transitions.png" %}}

 Below are the examples of an application graph node, an edge and a datasource (in respective order):

 ```json